 General Condition: The Recipient, by signing these conditions, is certifying that it will comply with the requirements of O.C.G.A.
-13-10-90 entitled "Security and Immigration
+13-10-90 and O.C.G.A.
+13-10-91 entitled "Security and Immigration Compliance."

-Compliance."
 This requires, among other things, that every public employer, including, but not limited to, every municipality and county, will register and participate in the federal work authorization program to verify employment eligibility of all newly hired employees.
-For more information, including a link to the Homeland Security website and the I-9 Form requirements for all new employees, see the DCA CDBG Manuals and Forms Page at http://www.dca.ga.gov/communities/CDBG/programs/CDBGforms.asp.
+For more information, including a link to the Homeland Security website and the I-9 Form requirements for all new employees, see the DCA CDBG Compliance and Administration Page at https://dca.ga.gov/community-economic-development/funding-programs/community-development-block-grants-cdbg/compliance.

 DCA also monitors all CDBG public works contracts to ensure that the Prime Contractor Affidavit requirement is met.
 Grant recipients should obtain the affidavits from all contractors and subcontractors as required by law.
-Note that DCA's monitoring of its CDBG or other Community Finance Division grants is not intended to review compliance with all HB 87 requirements.
+Note that DCA's monitoring of its CDBG or other Community Finance Division grants is not intended to review compliance with all O.C.G.A 13-10-90 and O.C.G.A.
+13-10-91 requirements.
 Please contact your local attorney or GMA or ACCG for all compliance requirements.
-See the Section below entitled "Links to CDBG Monitoring Forms for HB 87 and HB 2" for CDBG Monitoring Forms that address HB 87 and HB 2.
+See the Section below entitled "Links to CDBG Monitoring Forms for HB 87 and HB 2".

-Summary of House Bill 2--O.C.G.A.
-50-36-1
+Summary of O.C.G.A.
+50-36-1 - 50-36-3

 One part of this law affecting CDBG Recipients requires local governments to verify the lawful presence in the United States of any person making application for a state or local public benefit, such as housing rehabilitation assistance or down payment assistance.
-Thus HB 2 will be directly applicable to recipients of CDBG funds that result in a housing benefit.
+Thus O.C.G.A.
+50-36-1 - 50-36-3 will be directly applicable to recipients of CDBG funds that result in a housing benefit.
 For further information regarding the definition of a "public benefit", please review the Department of Law's website found under the Section entitled Links to State of Georgia Agency Resources.